HPC-AI-Team/pexsi/doc/tutorial.md

 is an identity matrix and by setting `isSIdentity=1`.
 If \f$S\f$ is not an identity matrix, the nonzero sparsity pattern is assumed to be the same as the nonzero sparsity pattern of \f$H\f$.
-Both `HnzvalLocal` and `SnzvalLocal` are double arrays.
+Both `HnzvalLocal` and `SnzvalLocal` are double precision arrays.
 The output array `AinvnzvalLocal` is a double array which is twice the size of  `HnzvalLocal` due to the usage of complex format.